-M2 Yes/No (Shopbot END)
+M2 Yes/No (Shopbot Add END commnad)

 Selecting this option will add an M2 (file end) command to g-code or and END command to shopbot files.

 M30 Yes/No - G-Code Only

 Selecting this option will add an M30 (file end and rewind) to the end of the g-code file.
 Not available with Shopbot output)